-Another factor is the water: rain, sweat, water hoses and buckets WILL DEFINITELY FIND YOU, one day or another, during carnival.
+Another factor is water: rain, sweat, water hoses and buckets WILL DEFINITELY FIND YOU, one day or another, probably every carnival day.
 It’s gonna happen.
 Don’t fight it and have this in mind when you think about your costumes.

 Fabulous and comfy!

 Do you have any pair of shoes that you can wear for 12h of dancing and jumping?
 This is the pair you wanna take to carnival parties.

 It doesn’t matter if they don’t match your clothes.
 Take care of your feet and you’ll last longer in the streets.
 And most people will see you from your knee up anyway..!